nucternal18/tweet-analysis-test/README.md

 2. A function that takes the data or a subset and returns the total number of likes from the given data.
 3. A function that takes the data or a subset and returns an array of all the hashtags in the given data, in order of first appearance and without duplicates

+Notes:
-The first function signature and empty test have been written for you.
+- The first function signature and an empty test have been written for you.
 Find them in the `src` folder.
-You can find the example data in the `mocks` folder.
+You can find the data in the `mocks` folder.
 It has been imported into the test file for your use.
+- You are encouraged to approach this test using Test Driven Development (TDD).
+If you are not comfortable writing unit tests you may complete the test without them, but you must demonstrate in code that your functions execute the desired behaviour.
+- If you need some experience with unit testing and TDD, you may wish to reuse this repo as a practice environment for learning TDD after you have completed the test.

-You are encouraged to write unit tests.
-You may also create other helper functions to do parts of the logic as you see fit and you are encouraged to test those as well as the main functions.
+- You may also create other helper functions to perform parts of the logic as you see fit and you are encouraged to test those as well as the main functions.

+Advice:
-Try to keep your solution simple.
-Use declarative style over imperative where you can.
+- Try to keep your solutions simple.
+These are not meant to be complicated algorithms.
+- Use declarative style over imperative where you can.
 Show your knowledge of ES6 syntax.

 ## Setup